karmab/kcli-ztp/docs/index.rst

 This script performs the following tasks:

--  install libvirt requirements as needed by the installer
+-  Install libvirt requirements as needed by the installer.
--  install virtualbmc and launch vbmcd daemon
+-  Install virtualbmc and launch vbmcd daemon.
--  launch an helper script which registers the vms acting as masters in vbmc
+-  Launch an helper script which registers the vms acting as masters in vbmc.
--  path accordingly the install-config.yaml
+-  Patch accordingly install-config.yaml.

-After the script is finished, we can verify that our masters are actually defined in vbmc with the following command
+After the script is finished, we can verify that our masters are actually defined in vbmc with the following command:

 ::